Simyaleza/ChatAppPart2/README.md

 ---

 ## Project Information
-Chat App where people can speak to each other and part 1 is the user login and registration Section,
+Chat App where people can speak to each other and part 1 is the user login and registration Section, which includes the messaging feature

 ## Features
 ### Regstering user